southgateai/academic-hugo/content/postulates/postulate0.md

 This postulate extends the problem set to include a selected subset of all plausible views of the constitution of reality.
 In particular the
 [materialist nature](https://en.wikipedia.org/wiki/Materialism), or any nature where conscious experience arises solely from physical processes within the brain, is only one of many plausible natures considered.
-The alternative nature postulated here is that macroscopic superposition, in the style of Schrödinger's Cat, extends to a superposition of neural constellations in which 'something external gets to choose' which constellation is physically realised.
+The alternative nature postulated here to illustrate is that macroscopic superposition, in the style of Schrödinger's Cat, can be extended to a superposition of neural constellations in which 'something external gets to choose' which constellation is physically realised.
 It joins a wide range of objections to materialism, which remains a useful but potentially falsifiable conjecture.